MarkvanMents/docs/content/developerportal/deploy/deploying-to-mindsphere.md

 16. Click **Register** to register your app with the MindSphere launchpad.

     {{% alert type="info" %}}If the app has not been pushed yet, there will be no route set up for the app and you will get an error message.
-This will be resolved once you have pushed your app to Cloud Foundry.{{% /alert %}}
+This will be resolved once you have pushed your app to Cloud Foundry.{% endhint %}

 #### 5.2.2 Setting Application Scopes in Developer Cockpit{#scopes}